Communications with the Public

 One-Breath Recap

-Classify by audience first (more than 25 retail is a retail communication, institutional-only is institutional, 25 or fewer is correspondence, unscripted talk is a public appearance), pre-approve and sometimes file the retail pieces, keep everything fair and balanced, and never let tax-deferred masquerade as tax-free.
+Classify by audience first (more than 25 retail investors is a retail communication, institutional-only is institutional, 25 or fewer is correspondence, unscripted talk is a public appearance), pre-approve and sometimes file the retail pieces, keep everything fair and balanced, and never let tax-deferred masquerade as tax-free.
 Nail the numbers and the classification and this unit answers itself.